dm-vdo/vdo-devel/doc/vdo-design.rst

 reference counters are kept in memory, and are written out a block at a time, in oldest-dirtied-order whenever there is a need to reclaim slab journal space.
-The journal is used both to ensure that the main recovery journal (see below) can regularly free up space, but to amortize the cost of updating individual reference blocks.
+The journal is used both to ensure that the main recovery journal (see below) can regularly free up space, and also to amortize the cost of updating individual reference blocks.

 Each slab is independent of every other.
 They are assigned to "physical zones" in round-robin fashion.
 If there are P physical zones, then slab n